11 BEST WILD CAMPSITES IN OMAN

 Get A Car Hire Quote Now

 Be sure to organise a comprehensive travel insurance policy for your Oman trip.
 Some policies will cover car rental excess, so this is worth considering when weighing up the options.
-We travel with World Nomads travel insurance.
-They can provide cover to residents of over 140 countries, and are one of the few insurers out there who can cover you even after you’ve left home.
+We travel with either World Nomads or True Traveller travel insurance.
+They are two of the few insurers out there who can cover you even after you’ve left home.

 If you have questions about any of these campsites, or would like to get more detail, let us know in the comments below!
 And if you think there’s a belter of a campsite we’ve missed, feel free to join the discussion.